 Foster good relations between different groups

-In the Trusts Equlity Diversity and Inclusion (EDI) ambition have ensured all those from the nine protected characteristics (age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex and sexual orientation) as identified by the Equality Act 2020 have more safe spaces.
+The Trusts Equality Diversity and Inclusion (EDI) ambition is to ensure all those from the nine protected characteristics (age, disability, gender reassignment, marriage and civil partnerships, pregnancy and maternity, race, religion or belief, sex and sexual orientation) as identified by the Equality Act 2020 have more safe spaces.
 These spaces enable staff to have a voice and speak up having honest conversations about work-life experiences, wellbeing, development and any other issues of concern while influencing changes to be implemented within the Trust.